EINCORE/EinPunk/README.md

 ### Profession

-**Certified Blockchain Expert, Certified Ethereum Developer, Chainlink-Mix Developer, SmartContract-Mix, Brownie-Mix, **
+**Certified Blockchain Expert, Certified Ethereum Developer, Chainlink-Mix Developer, SmartContract-Mix, Brownie-Mix and also a Senior full stack developer at Predominant Planet**

 ### Trusted By